php-dev-br/laravel-doc-pt-br/extending.md

 		// Return implementation of SessionHandlerInterface
 	});

-### Where To Extend The Session

-Session extensions need to be registered differently than other extensions like Cache and Auth.
-Since sessions are started very early in the request-lifecycle, registering the extensions in a `start` file will happen too late.
-Instead, a [service provider](ioc.md#service-providers) will be needed.
-You should place your session extension code in the `register` method of your service provider, and the provider should be placed **below** the default `Illuminate\Session\SessionServiceProvider` in the `providers` configuration array.

-### Writing The Session Extension

 Note that our custom cache driver should implement the `SessionHandlerInterface`.
 This interface is included in the PHP 5.4+ core.
 If you are using PHP 5.3, the interface will be defined for you by Laravel so you have forward-compatibility.
 This interface contains just a few simple methods we need to implement.
 A stubbed MongoDB implementation would look something like this:

 	class MongoHandler implements SessionHandlerInterface {